-This study used data from the second (1996) and third (2006) National Health and Morbidity Surveys (NHMSII and NHMSIII).
-From the NHMSII, this study drew information from Modules A, C, F, G, H, I, J and N. Data drawn from the NHMSIII questionnaire covers Module A (socio-demography) to Module V (women's health).
-For the purpose of this research, information from Module A2, B, C, D, E, G, O, R and S was used because they are comparable with the NHMSII data.
+This study uses data from the second and third National Health and Morbidity Survey (NHMSII and NHMSIII).
+The NHMSII was conducted in 1996.
+This study uses information from Modules A, C, F, G, H, I, J and N. The Third NHMS (NHMSIII) was conducted in 2006.
+The NHMSIII questionnaire covers Module A (socio-demography) to Module V (women's health).
+For the purpose of this research, information from Module A2, B, C, D, E, G, O, R and S is used since they are comparable with the NHMSII data.
 The NHMSII and NHMSIII are population-based surveys administered by trained interviewers.

-The NHMS lacks detailed health expenditure data, and indeed, no available single survey provides both health and expenditure data.
-In undertaking this research, therefore, other survey data in Malaysia are referenced, such as the Household Expenditure Survey (HES), in order to obtain the most representative variables for the analysis.
-The data from HES, however, cannot be used alone because it lacks data on health and diseases.
-The analysis was conducted based on available out-of-pocket expenditure data, which were extracted from Module D: Health Care Cost in the NHMSII questionnaire and Module B: Health Expenditure, Hospitalisation and Private Health Insurance from the NHMSIII.
+Even though the NHMS lacks of detail health expenditure data, there is no available survey data that have both health and expenditure data.
+In doing the research, other survey data in Malaysia are referred to get the most representative variables for the analysis such as the Household Expenditure Survey (HES) data.
+However the data from HES cannot be used due to lack of data on health and diseases.
+The analysis was conducted based on available out-of-pocket expenditure data which were extracted from Module D: Health care cost in the NHMSII questionnaire and Module B: Health expenditure, hospitalisation and private health insurance from the NHMSIII.